open-tale/open-tale.github.io/_docs/05-skills.md

 * The Crippled mark wears off in the end of the target's next turn.

-#### Wound Poison

-* The maximum range is equal to 1m.

-* If the SP is higher than the target's Toughness, the target gets marked with a Wounded mark of level SP.

-* A character with a Wounded mark has all healing effects cut by half (rounded down).

-* The Wounded mark wears off in the end of the combat.

 #### Intoxicating Poison

-* The maximum range is equal to 5 + Dexterity, in meters.
+* The maximum range is equal to the Dexterity level, in meters.

-* If the SP is higher than the target's Toughness, the target gets marked with a Intoxicated mark of level SP.
+* If the SP is higher than the target's Toughness, the target gets marked with an Intoxicated mark of level SP and receives 1 point of damage.

-* A character with an Intoxicated mark will receive 1 damage in the beginning of each of its turns.
+* A character with an Intoxicated mark of level SP will receive SP - Toughness damage in the end of its next turn, removing the mark.

-* The Intoxicated mark wears off in the end of the combat.

 #### Heavy Shot